-Samsung’s Galaxy S10 isn’t a flagship phone—it’s four of them
+Samsung’s Galaxy S10 isn’t a flagship phone–it’s four of them

 Even if the S10 and S10+ give you meaningfully more stuff than their 2018 predecessors, Samsung needs a Galaxy S model for people who aren’t about to plunk down at least $900 for their next smartphone.
 Enter the Galaxy S10e, which starts at $750 and occupies a spot in the lineup roughly akin to the iPhone XR, Apple’s most affordable new iPhone.

-If the new $900 Galaxy S10 didn’t exist, Samsung could easily have gotten away with calling the S10e the S10; it’s got the nice new hole-punch display at a 5.8″ size and generally looks like an improvement on the S9 on multiple fronts.
+If the new $900 Galaxy S10 didn’t exist, Samsung could easily have gotten away with calling the S10e the S10; it’s got the nice new hole-punch display at a 5.8-inch size and generally looks like an improvement on the S9 on multiple fronts.
 But it does delete a few S10 features to hit its price point.
 For instance, it has a fingerprint scanner on its edge rather than the nifty under-the-screen version.
 And it has only two cameras on its rear, not three.

-Samsung, incidentally, says that the S10e isn’t purely about having a Galaxy S having something for people who aren’t going to pay $900 for a Galaxy S10 or $1,000 for a Galaxy S10+; about a quarter of consumers prefer a relatively compact phone, even if they sacrifice some screen real estate.
+Samsung, incidentally, says that the S10e isn’t purely about having something for people who aren’t going to pay $900 for a Galaxy S10 or $1,000 for a Galaxy S10+; about a quarter of consumers prefer a relatively compact phone, even if they sacrifice some screen real estate.

 That leaves the Galaxy S10 5G.
 We already knew that Samsung would announce a model supporting high-speed 5G wireless.
 But the S10 5G isn’t just a Galaxy S10 with a 5G antenna.
-At 6.7″, it has the largest screen of any Galaxy S model—it’s even a skosh more spacious than the Galaxy Note 9.
+At 6.7 inches, it has the largest screen of any Galaxy S model–it’s even a skosh more spacious than the Galaxy Note 9.
 The S10 5G will come in a single version with 256GB of storage, and won’t have the MicroSD memory expansion slot and dual SIM capacity available on the other new S10 models.

-Most intriguingly, the Galaxy S10 4G has 3D depth cameras on both its front and back, giving it an understanding of real-world space that’s useful for augmented-reality apps.
+Most intriguingly, the Galaxy S10 5G has 3D-depth cameras on both its front and back, giving it an understanding of real-world space that’s useful for augmented-reality apps.
 By beefing up the S10 5G’s world-sensing capabilities, Samsung is betting that the arrival of 5G will be good for AR: “We’re allowing people to develop those 5G applications that take advantage of depth-camera technologies, such as AR gaming, which we believe will be a really interesting use case for consumers,” says Denison.

 With 5G still barely available–as a San Franciscan, I’d have to drive 90 minutes up north to Sacramento to get even a whiff of it–and sophisticated AR not yet much of a factor on smartphones, the Galaxy S10 5G is about potential as much as anything else.
 (Nobody expects Apple, which tends to shy away from bleeding-edge technology, to release a 5G iPhone until late 2020.)
 It will be available as a Verizon exclusive in the first half of the year, at a price to be announced, with other carriers coming aboard later in 2019.